-- See Archives Investigator Agency # 1773 Surveyor General
+- See our catalogue under Agency # 1773 - Surveyor General

-- See Archives Investigator Ministry #1 Donaldson Ministry
+- See our catalogue under Ministry #1 - Donaldson Ministry

 On this day in 1973 the first public performance in the newly completed Sydney Opera House took place.
 An all Wagner concert was performed by the Sydney Symphony Orchestra, conducted by Charles Mackerras with Birgit Nilsson as the soprano soloist.
 The Opera House was officially opened on 20 October 1973.

 On this day in 1813 the 'holey dollar' and 'dump' coins became legal tender in NSW.
 Governor Macquarie faced currency shortages soon after his arrival in the colony.
 The British Government bought 40,000 dollars worth of Spanish coins in India and sent them to NSW in 1812.
 Macquarie commissioned convict forger William Henshall to cut the centre (the dump) out of each coin and stamp them with NSW.
 The smaller 'dump' was worth fifteen pence and the larger 'holey dollar' (with a hole in the centre) was worth five shillings.
-Although these coins became legal tender on September 30 they were not available for general issue until January 1814 and finally withdrawn from circulation on September 17 1828.
+Although these coins became legal tender on September 30 they were not available for general issue until January 1814.